WRITTEN BY: Sophie Clapton, Born and bred Londoner.

 I absolutely adore London’s museums!
 There are so many wonderful ones to choose from, but the best is arguably The British Museum.

 Perhaps the best thing about visiting the British Museum is that, like most of the museums in London, general entry is free of charge.
-However, at present (June 2021), time-allocated booking is required in advance.
+However, booking your free ticket online is still advised.

-Founded by artists in 1965, Camden Art Centre is a gallery showcasing world-class contemporary art exhibitions.
+Founded by artists in 1965, Camden Arts Centre is a gallery showcasing world-class contemporary art exhibitions.
 They also host a variety of talks, events, residencies, courses, and educational programmes.

 Entry to the gallery is free, although you may have to pay extra for some exhibitions or events.